cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseColVec Log10(SparseColVec x)
           SparseRowVec Log10(SparseRowVec x)
    Param:
-      | x:  A double-precision floating-point number greater than zero, representing the value whose base-10 logarithm is to be calculated.
+      | x:  A one-dimensional or two-dimensional array or double-precision floating-point number greater than zero, representing the value whose base-10 logarithm is to be calculated.
    Returns:
        The base-10 logarithm (common logarithm) of the number, x.
    Example: